estherjk/estherjk.github.io/_posts/2017-04-11-redesigning-reading-quantified.md

 - /css/post.css
 title: Redesigning Reading Quantified
 tags: web angularjs parse books visualization ux
 excerpt: A couple weeks ago, I released the latest version of Reading Quantified.
-The biggest difference is how my reading habits are visualized&#58; before, it was primarily focused on monthly trends and now, it's focused on annual trends.
+The biggest difference is how my reading habits are visualized&#58; before, it was primarily focused on monthly trends and now, it's focused on annual trends....
 ---

 A couple weeks ago, I released the latest version of [Reading Quantified](http://drejkim.com/reading-quantified).
 The biggest difference is how my reading habits are visualized: before, it was primarily focused on monthly trends and now, it's focused on annual trends.